Rear-End Car Crashes in El Paso, Texas

-Rear end car accidents are the most common car accidents that we encounter on a day to day basis.
-The statistical data from the State of Texas confirms our belief that rear-end car crashes are the most common type of car crash it Texas.
-In Texas, the two most common contributing crash factors are:
+The statistical data from the State of Texas confirms our belief that rear-end car crashes are the most common type of car crash in Texas.

 Failure to control speed and driver inattention are the most common citations that are given when a person causes a rear-end crash.
 Because rear-end car accidents are responsible for a majority of the car accidents that we handle, it is important for us to study the laws and safety rules that govern rear-end crashes.